• Recipes

 What is Warabi Mochi?

-Warabi Mochi is a traditional Japanese sweet made by heating a mixture of bracken starch (known as warabiko or warabi mochiko) and sugar dissolved in water.
+Warabi Mochi is a traditional Japanese sweet made by cooking a mixture of bracken starch (known as warabiko or warabi mochiko) and sugar dissolved in water.
 "Warabi" means bracken fern, and "Mochi" refers to Japanese rice cakes.
+Despite not containing any actual mochi or even mochi ingredients, it is called warabi mochi because its texture is similar to that of mochi.

-Exploring traditional warabi mochi
+Exploring traditional and modern warabi mochi

 warabi mochi